ewlsh/rockon999.github.io/_posts/2016-11-03-a-month-in-the-life-of.md

 date: 2016-11-03
 ---

 From Netflix to Donald Trump, October was a crazy month of reading for this high school senior.
-In leiu of a formal book review, I have decided to review the large swathes of the internet I have perused over the last month.
+In lieu of a formal book review, I have decided to review the large swathes of the internet I have perused over the last month.

 To begin, let's talk tech.